 “Yes, we are fulfilling the will of voters while having common-sense measures,” Phil Murphy said.
 “This process has taken much longer than participated.”

-“Today is a historic day, and I applaud Governor Murphy, the legislature, and the many advocates for racial and social justice whose leadership is ensuring that New Jersey is at the forefront of equitable marijuana legalization policy.
-I will continue to work with my colleagues in the Senate to end the federal marijuana prohibition, so we can finally begin healing the wounds of decades of injustice,” Senator Cory Booker (D-NJ) said.
+“Today is a historic day.
+I applaud Governor Murphy, the legislature, and the many advocates for racial and social justice whose leadership is ensuring that New Jersey is at the forefront of equitable marijuana legalization policy.
+I will continue to work with my colleagues in the Senate to end the federal marijuana prohibition.
+So we can finally begin healing the wounds of decades of injustice,” Senator Cory Booker (D-NJ) said.

 “This is a historic reform that will have a real-life impact on social justice, law enforcement, and the state’s economy,” said Senate President Steve Sweeney (D-Gloucester).
 “We can now move forward to correct social injustices at the same time that marijuana is made legal for adults.”

-“For the last fifty years, marijuana criminalization has been used as a tool to propel mass incarceration,” said Senator Sandra Cunningham (D-Hudson).
-“It has done immeasurable harm to Black and Brown communities around the country, and today we begin to right the ship here in New Jersey.
-I look forward to seeing the tangible impact this legislation has on our communities in the years to come.”
+“Marijuana criminalization has been used as a tool to propel mass incarceration,” said Senator Sandra Cunningham (D-Hudson).
+“It has done immeasurable harm to Black and Brown communities around the country.
+Today we begin to right the ship here in New Jersey.”

-“I am proud to have been a driving force behind the most progressive decriminalization law in the country, and I am grateful to finally see it enacted,” said Senator Teresa Ruiz.
-“Every day, roughly 100 people in New Jersey are arrested for marijuana possession, this law is a move that offers individuals a second chance and ensures they do not become entangled in the criminal justice system.”
+“I am proud to have been a driving force behind the most progressive decriminalization law in the country.
+I am grateful to finally see it enacted,” said Senator Teresa Ruiz.
+“Every day, roughly 100 people in New Jersey are arrested for marijuana possession.
+This law is a move that offers individuals a second chance.
+And ensures they do not become entangled in the criminal justice system.”

 “This will usher in a new era of social justice by doing away with the failed policy that criminalized the use of marijuana,” said cannabis sponsor Senator Nick Scutari (D-Union).